NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Detector Stone.md

 * * *

 **Effect** You focus on the stone as it glows, and your eyes glow with the same tainted light.
 You detect the auras of evil undead in a 30-foot radius around you and learn each aura's location and strength.
-This has the effects of a 2nd-rank [[Spells/Detect Alignment|Detect Alignment]] spell but only detects evil undead.
+This has the effects of a 2nd-rank [[Detect Alignment|Detect Alignment]] spell but only detects evil undead.

 *Source: Pathfinder Lost Omens: Knights of Lastwall* *OGL*